Viera Schottertova

-Viera Schottertova (born May 10, 1982 in Topoľčany, Slovakia) is a Slovak model.
+Viera Schottertova is a Slovak model.

 Biography

 Early life

 She was actively involved in dancing as a child, and anticipated a career in ballet before her unique looks decided otherwise.

 Career

 Schottertova moved to Vienna after participating in the Elite Model Look Contest.
 From there her international career quickly took off and she featured on covers and editorials for magazines such as Elle, Marie Claire, DS, Vogue and major advertising campaigns for Armani, Bernd Berger, Bolero, Chanel cosmetics, Custo Barcelona, Gant, Horizons, Lou lingerie, Mango, Marc Cain, Olivier Strelli, Red Point, Rimmel, Tag woman, TaiFun, Trixi Schober, Walter Leder, Women's Secret, Yera.
 She has also appeared in Victoria's Secret catalogs.